ss-yoshiharu-sato/appium_work_tmp/Appium/doc/ja/guides/managing-exts.md

 ---
-title: Managing Appium Drivers and Plugins
+title: Appium DriversとPluginの管理
 ---

+# Appium DriversとPluginの管理

 <!-- To do anything useful with Appium, you need to have at least one [ドライバ](../intro/drivers.md) installed, otherwise Appium won't know how to automate anything.
 There is an entire [Ecosystem](../ecosystem/index.md) of drivers and plugins out there! -->